 In addition to the new invoicing requirements, the Decree-Law imposes taxpayers with new obligations to notify the tax authority with additional information.
 This includes:

-- Identification and localization of the establishment from which invoices are issued
+- Identification and localisation of the establishment from which invoices are issued

 - Identification of equipment used to process invoices